Derek Holland: 2010 season

 Holland allowed three runs in 4 2/3 innings in the 2010 ALDS against the Tampa Bay Rays.
 He pitched 5.2 innings in the 2010 ALCS with no earned runs.
 In Game 4, he earned the victory against the defending champion New York Yankees.
 He entered the game in the fourth inning with one out and the bases loaded, and got his team out of a serious jam while also eating away innings to protect his bullpen.
 In game 2 of the 2010 World Series, Holland entered with one on and two outs in the bottom of the 8th inning, with the Rangers trailing 2–0.
 Holland walked all three batters he faced without recording an out, and he forced in the runner he inherited via his final walk.
 Holland's wildness opened the door for what turned into a huge inning for the eventual champion Giants, as all three of the batters he walked came around to score.
 The Rangers lost the game 9–0.
-Holland pitched a scoreless relief inning in a game four 4–0 loss, but the Rangers lost the series 4–1.
+Holland pitched a scoreless relief inning in a game four 4–0 loss, and the Rangers lost the series 4–1.